trespaul/tidal-doc/src/content/docs/introduction/what-is-tidal.md

 You can learn Tidal through experimentation and play — most Tidal coders have little or no experience in software engineering.
 To jump right in, you can try out TidalCycles online without installing anything by using [Estuary](https://estuary.mcmaster.ca/).

+If you are familiar with JavaScript, you may want to check out [Strudel](https://strudel.cc), a port of Tidal to JavaScript.
+It also works directly in your browser!

 ## The components